Keyfactor/signserver-signing-action/README.md

 # Prerequisities

-A running SignServer instance with the needed worker congigured.
+A running SignServer instance with the needed worker configured.

 The supported workers as well as authentication types are listed below.